 Personal traits of the applicant

-You can highlight the applicant’s positive traits and attributes in the fourth body paragraph of your nursing letter of recommendation as hearing accounts of generosity, eagerness to learn, empathy, decision-making, patience, interpersonal skills, etc., from a recommender, can make an even stronger impression of the candidate on recruiters.
+You can highlight the applicant’s positive traits and attributes in the fourth body paragraph, as hearing accounts of generosity, eagerness to learn, empathy, decision-making, patience, interpersonal skills, etc. from a recommender can make an even stronger impression of the candidate on recruiters.
 Personality traits reflect people’s patterns of thought, feelings, and behaviors.
-Including them in the recommendation letter allows admission committees and hiring managers to understand an applicant personally.
+Including them in the recommendation letter allows admissions committees and hiring managers to understand an applicant personally.

 Explain why you think the applicant will succeed